DV821/Bitter_Melons-Movie-Review-DB/Readme.md

 ## 📬 Contact

-For questions or collaborations, feel free to reach out via GitHub or email.
+For questions or collaborations, feel free to reach out via GitHub or email on dharmikvara62@gmail.com